MicrosoftDocs/well-architected/well-architected/security/testing.md

 #### Routine tests

-Routine tests are conducted at a regular cadence, as part of your standard operating procedures.
-They're also driven by compliance requirements.
+Routine tests are conducted at a regular cadence, as part of your standard operating procedures and to meet compliance requirements.
 Various tests might be run at different cadences, but the key is that they're conducted periodically and on a schedule.

 You should integrate these tests into your software development lifecycle (SDLC) because they provide defense in depth at each stage.
 Diversify the test suite to verify assurances for identity, data storage and transmission, and communication channels.
 Conduct the same tests at different points in the lifecycle to ensure that there aren't any regressions.
 Routine tests help establish an initial benchmark.
 However that's just a starting point.
 As you uncover new issues at the same points of the lifecycle, you add new test cases.
 The tests also improve with repetition.